aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xls-to-xlsx/_index.md

 ---
 title: Java XLS to XLSX - XLS to XLSX Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLS to XLSX in Java.
-Java Convert XLS to XLSX saveformat.
-Java XLS to XLSX format.
-Save XLS to XLSX Java.
+Convert XLS to XLSX quickly and easily with Aspose.Cells.
+Java XLS to XLSX.
+Java Save XLS to XLSX.
+Save XLS as XLSX using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLS to XLSX in Java., Java XLS to XLSX saveformat., XLS to XLSX Java., Java Convert XLS to XLSX]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLS to XLSX in Java., Save XLS to XLSX using Java., Java XLS to XLSX saveformat., XLS to XLSX Converter., Java Save XLS as XLSX]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}